I know that for most of my clients, a whey protein shake is the first thing they turn to after a tough gym session.

 3. Check For Sugar Content

-I did a test a few months ago, and pretty much every cheap whey protein powder was full of sugar to make it more appealing.
+I did a test a few months ago, and pretty much every cheap whey protein powder was absolutely full of sugar to make it more appealing.

 Unfortunately, it’s also becoming more common with plant-based protein powders.